Boat Maintenance in Spring

 Basic maintenance in the spring ensures a problem-free boating season.

-The life expectancy of your boat depends on how well you maintain it.
-A boat maintenance checklist is a good start for keeping the boats clean and in good condition.
+A boat-maintenance checklist is a good start to keeping the boats clean and in good condition.

 Spring Boat Maintenance Checklist

 How do you get your boat ready in the spring?